dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/documents/dependency-properties-overview.md

 Styles and templates are compelling reasons to use dependency properties.
 Styles are particularly useful for setting properties that define the application UI.
 Styles are typically defined as resources in XAML.
 Styles interact with the property system because they typically contain "setters" for particular properties, and "triggers" that change a property value based on the runtime value for another property.

 The following example creates a simple style, which would be defined inside a <xref:System.Windows.FrameworkElement.Resources%2A> dictionary (not shown).
 Then that style is applied directly to the <xref:System.Windows.FrameworkElement.Style%2A> property for a <xref:System.Windows.Controls.Button>.
-The setter within the style sets the <xref:System.Windows.Controls.Control.Background%2A> property for a styled <xref:System.Windows.Controls.Button> to green.
+The setter within the style sets the <xref:System.Windows.Controls.Control.Background%2A> property for a styled `Button` to green.

 :::code language="xaml" source="./snippets/dependency-properties-overview/csharp/MainWindow.xaml" id="SimpleStyleDefinition":::

 :::code language="xaml" source="./snippets/dependency-properties-overview/csharp/MainWindow.xaml" id="SimpleStyle":::

-For more information, see [Styling and templating](/dotnet/desktop/wpf/controls/styles-templates-overview?view=netframeworkdesktop-4.8&preserve-view=true).
+For more information, see [Styling and templating](/dotnet/desktop/wpf/controls/styles-templates-overview?view=netdesktop-5.0).

 ### Animations

 Dependency properties can be animated.
 When an applied animation runs, the animated value has higher precedence than any other property value, including a local value.

 The following example animates the <xref:System.Windows.Controls.Control.Background%2A> property of a <xref:System.Windows.Controls.Button>.
-Technically, the property element syntax sets a blank <xref:System.Windows.Media.SolidColorBrush> as the <xref:System.Windows.Controls.Control.Background%2A>, and the <xref:System.Windows.Media.SolidColorBrush.Color%2A> property of the `SolidColorBrush` is animated.
+Technically, the property element syntax sets a blank <xref:System.Windows.Media.SolidColorBrush> as the `Background`, and the <xref:System.Windows.Media.SolidColorBrush.Color%2A> property of the `SolidColorBrush` is animated.

 :::code language="xaml" source="./snippets/dependency-properties-overview/csharp/MainWindow.xaml" id="Animate":::